-This component Allows you to As a system programmer As a user As a system manager RLOGIN Use a UNIX- like command to log in to a remote host. see the User's Guide, Chapter 8, RLOGIN: Logging In to a Remote Host. see the Management Guide, Chapter 16, Managing R Commands.
-RSH Use a UNIX- like command to execute a single command on a remote host without logging in. see the User's Guide, Chapter 9, RSH: Issuing Commands on the Remote Host. see the Management Guide, Chapter 16, Managing R Commands.
+This component Allows you to As a system programmer As a user As a system manager RLOGIN Use a UNIX-like command to log in to a remote host. see the User's Guide, Chapter 8, RLOGIN: Logging In to a Remote Host. see the Management Guide, Chapter 16, Managing R Commands.
+RSH Use a UNIX-like command to execute a single command on a remote host without logging in. see the User's Guide, Chapter 9, RSH: Issuing Commands on the Remote Host. see the Management Guide, Chapter 16, Managing R Commands.
 TELNET- OpenVMS Initiate virtual terminal connections to remote hosts using the TELNET protocol.
 You can open multiple remote sessions.
-TCPware also provides a server function so that remote users can make virtual terminal connections to the OpenVMS host.
-Login authentication security is available through Token Authentication. see the Programmer's Guide, Chapter 9, TELNET Library. see the User's Guide, Chapter 12, TELNET: Connecting to Remote Terminals. see the Management Guide, Chapter 18, Managing TELNET- OpenVMS Server.
+TCPware also provides a server function so that remote users can make virtual terminal connections to the OpenVMS host. see the Programmer's Guide , Chapter 9, TELNET Library . see the User's Guide, Chapter 12, TELNET: Connecting to Remote Terminals. see the Management Guide, Chapter 18, Managing TELNET Server.